 Budget boards have come a long way in the last 2 years.
 I honestly wasn’t expecting this board to ride as competently as it does.
 The acceleration is brisk, and, especially since this board is targeted towards entry-level riders, it is unlikely that anyone who purchases one of these will feel that it is underpowered.

 The brakes are solid and work well, I have tested them going down some very steep hills (which is always a bit daunting – especially on a new brand’s board) but everything works fine.
 The board has 4 speed settings and 4 brake strength settings so you can adjust it to suit your needs as you improving your skills.

 The remote is the same as you might have seen on some other brands’ boards.
 It fits comfortably in your hand and is fairly standard as far as remotes go.
 There are three buttons, it includes a reverse setting, and the digital display give you information on speed and direction settings, speed per hour, brake strength, and battery remaining for the board and the remote.
 There is a wrist strap attached to make sure you don’t lose it even if you take a fall.

-The Deck is made up of 5 layers of bamboo and 2 layers of fiberglass.
+The Deck is made up of 5 layers of Canadian Maple and 2 layers of fiberglass.
 It’s a W style deck with slightly raised outer edges along each side.
 The deck has a little bit of flex too which helps for tucking into when you’re riding at higher speeds.
 Overall it’s not very flexible though, compared to a lot of other boards, which can be a good or a bad thing depending on your personal preferences.